bookofproofs/bookofproofs.github.io/_sources/history/19th-century.md

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Wheeler/">Anna Johnson Pell Wheeler</a>

-<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Lewis/">Lewis Fry Richardson</a>

-<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Gibb/">Josiah Willard Gibbs</a>
-: An American mathematician best-known for the Gibbs effect seen when Fourier-analysing a discontinuous function.
+<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Lewis/">Clarence Irving Lewis</a>
+: An American philosopher and logician.

-<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Bell/">Giusto Bellavitis</a>
+<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Gibb/">David Gibb</a>
-: An Italian mathematician who worked on a large range of mathematical topics.
+: Graduated from Edinburgh University and went on to become a lecturer and reader there.

+<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Bell/">Eric Temple Bell</a>
+: A Scottish-born mathematician best known for his history of mathematics book: "Men of Mathematics".

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Hellinger/">Ernst David Hellinger</a>
 : Hellinger introduced a new type of integral: the Hellinger integral.
 Jointly with <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Hilbert/">Hilbert</a>, he produced an important theory of forms.